paananen/pic-hub/README.md

 30,000+ photos on a NAS and no good way to view them.

 ## The Idea
 A website to view and manage the photos.
-We want to be able to do the lease amount of work possible to get photos of our cameras and phones and make them viewable on this site.
+We want to be able to do the least amount of work possible to get photos off our cameras and phones and make them viewable on a website.

 ## ToDo List
 - [x] Create read me